NunoSempere/Turing_Machine/README.md

 - 0 is the left endmarker
 - There are (n-1) '1's, and 1 '8'.
 The 8 signals the end of the '1's.
 - Similarly, there are (m-2) '2's and 1 '9'.
 The 9 signals the end of the '2's.
-- The ␣ are empty characters, and the TM has an infinite number of them to the left.
+- The ␣ are blanks, and the TM has an infinite number of them to the left.

 state 0:
 - The TM starts on this state.